dh00mk3tu/blog/Blogs/anomalous.md

 We, as humans are yet to create a machine that is sentient and has consciousness of it's own.
 It's a story and a topic for another day.

+A week ago our university announced that our end semester exams will be conducted online because of the on going pandemic and outbreak of the delta variant.

+We, students were preparing our computers and systems for the exams.
+Everything was going well, though it still is going well but not for a friend of mine.

+My friend Arpit contacts

 ---

 ### The Problem